core-wg/comi/draft-ietf-core-comi.md

 # CoAP Interface {#coap-interface}

-In CoAP a group of links can constitute a Function Set.
+In CoAP a set of links can constitute a Collection Interface.

-TODO: what will happen to term Function Set ?

 The format of the links is specified in {{I-D.ietf-core-interfaces}}.
-This note specifies a Management Function Set.
-CoMI end-points that implement the CoMI management protocol support at least one discoverable management resource of resource type (rt): core.c, with path: /c, where c is short-hand for CoMI.
-The path root /c is recommended but not compulsory (see {{discovery}}).
+This note specifies a Management Collection Interface.
+CoMI end-points that implement the CoMI management protocol, support at least one discoverable management resource of resource type (rt): core.c, with example path: /c, where c is short-hand for CoMI.
+The path /c is recommended but not compulsory (see {{discovery}}).

-The path prefix /c has resources accessible with the following three paths:
+Three CoMI resources are accessible with the following three example paths:

 /c:
 : YANG-based data with path "/c" and using CBOR content encoding format.